adon-cloudcannon/landing-page-test/src/collections/posts/automatically-optimize-your-images-with-eleventy-image-and-cloudcannon.md

 ## Optimizing large raster images

-One common problem when anyone can image content to the site: folks will upload very large source images.
+When anyone on the team can add image content to the site, they also have the freedom to upload very large source images.
 Here's an example from the James Webb Space Telescope.
 This image of the Carina Nebula from [NASA.gov](http://nasa.gov/) weighs in at about 17 MB.

 ![](https://cc-dam.imgix.net/ONZw4QWeM9-1600.jpeg)